DidactHQ/didact-docs/docs/core-concepts/setup/installation.md

 ## UI config

-For Didact UI to run, there are a few required settings that we must configure first.
+For Didact UI to run, there are a few required settings that you must configure first.
 The recommended configurations are below:

 Set the engine base URL: